 Can full-spectrum CBD products show up on a drug test?

-The simple answer is… yes, although there are many different factors that contribute to drug tests.
+The simple answer is… yes, full-spectrum CBD contains trace amounts of THC which can lead to a positive test result.
+Although there are many different factors that contribute to drug tests and if they will be detected.
 What type of drug test is being administered?
 What form of CBD did you consume?
 How much and how often was it taken?
 For even the best guess, these are a few questions that must be answered.

 Legal CBD products contain trace amounts of THC, less than 0.3%.
 Since many drug tests search for the presence of THC, it is possible for a CBD product to show up on a drug test.
 This may be something to consider when choosing a CBD product.

 Full-spectrum CBD is mostly derived from hemp.
 It contains plant terpenes and minor cannabinoids such as CBG, CBC, CBN, and even trace amounts of THC.
 Full-spectrum CBD is also called whole-plant CBD since it consists of the entire plant.
 This retains the natural ratio, for the perfect balance of plant compounds.

 Full-Spectrum CBD vs. CBD Isolate?

 Full-spectrum CBD has many compounds compared with the singular purity of CBD isolate.
 With a diversity of plant compounds, the better wellness option is full-spectrum CBD.
 These many compounds interact with our bodies’ endocannabinoid system creating the “entourage effect”.
 A synergistic effect that unlocks greater wellness potential with the CB-1 and CB-2 receptors.